What is Albariño?

-“Last year my wife Lisa and I walked through Galicia as part of the Camino de Santiago.
-We drank a lot of Albarino (research, of course) and it went perfectly with all the seafood of the region,” says Andrew.
-“The 2018 vintage Margan Albariño is the direction I like to see the style going with a muddled lime flavour finishing with this salty mineral back palate and great acidity – I like to serve it with kingfish ceviche or oysters,” says Andrew.
+In 2017 my wife Lisa and I walked through Galicia as part of the Camino de Santiago.
+We drank a lot of Albariño (research, of course) and it went perfectly with all the seafood of the region, I like to serve our Margan Albariño with kingfish ceviche or oysters.

-Albariño is a great option to serve with mildly spicy foods as Gywn explains, “Chicken satay or nasi goreng would work a treat with the fragrance and fruit-driven nature of our 2018 Briar Ridge Albariño.”
+Albariño is also a great option to serve with mildly spicy foods – chicken satay or nasi goreng would work a treat with a fragrant and fruit-driven Albariño.

 It also pairs well with tart foods like vinaigrettes, capers and tomatoes, so is a perfect choice to serve with a range of summer salads.